chaoss/website/CHAOSScon/2023NA/event-location-time.md

 Vancouver, BC V6C 0C3, Canada

+Room: West, Level 1, Room 110

 ### When

 **Date: May 9, 2023**

-Time: 1:00 pm - 5:30 pm Pacific Daylight Time
+Time: 1:30 pm - 5:00 pm Pacific Daylight Time

 ### Live Streaming

-CHAOSScon will be streamed via the Linux Foundation streaming platform.
+CHAOSScon will be streamed live on the Accelevents virtual platform.
+Attendees will receive their login credentials in an email sent to all OSS NA registered attendees on Monday, May 1st at 9:00am PDT.
+Please note: Virtual attendees will only be able to watch the live session - there will be no speaker Q&A, no virtual attendee audio function, and no text chat function available in the platform.

 ### Live Discussions